School & Group Tours

 Make Kearney a destination for your group!
 Come out with friends or colleagues for a glimpse of the San Joaquin Valley’s beginnings.
 Learn about early Valley agriculture through the life and times of M. Theo Kearney, a California ag pioneer.
 Tour a turn-of-the-century ranch manager’s house with great examples of late 19th century residential interiors.
 Experience the grounds of Kearney’s 1890s landscape.
 The hour-long tour includes a visit to the museum store.

 Group tours may be scheduled to accommodate an organization’s needs (mornings or afternoons).
 A minimum of 12 guests is required.
-Tours must be booked at least two weeks in advance, and a non-refundable deposit must be received at least one week before the tour date.
+Tours must be booked at least two weeks in advance, and a non-refundable deposit must be received approximately two weeks before the tour date.
 Groups under 12 visitors are encouraged to join our regular public tours on Friday, Saturday or Sunday at 1, 2 or 3 pm.

 $5 per adult